python/editorial-board/content/updates/2025-04-08-editorial-board-update.md

 ### Notes

-* Language Summit: we have 30 minutes slot to engage with the core team.
+* Language Summit: we have 30-minute slot to engage with the core team.
 What are we gonna do?
     * Mariatta, Carol, and Guido will be there
     * Our updates:
         * Not much has happened, docs community have been active